 Located in the north of County Wicklow, Bray is a busy seaside town with something to do for people of all ages.
 The coastal town is easy to access via the DART commuter train running from Dublin city.
-The town of Bray is filled with cafes and seafood restaurants as well as National Sea Life Bray, an adorable aquarium containing sharks and tropical and native fish.
-For those feeling more adventurous, the cliff walk leading to Bray Head is a pleasant on a nice sunny day.
+The town of Bray is filled with cafés and seafood restaurants and is home to National Sea Life Bray, an adorable aquarium containing sharks and tropical and native fish.
+For those feeling more adventurous, the cliff walk leading to Bray Head is pleasant on a nice sunny day.

-Perhaps the most famous beach in Ireland, Inch Beach stretches along three miles of coastline in the West of Ireland.
-Accessible by public transport from the 276 bus from Bus Eirreann, Inch Beach is a quiet coastal getaway located near popular tourist destination the Ring of Kerry.
-On clear warm days, surfers enjoy the swells while dolphins and sea otters bask in the bay.
-Sammy’s Café, located on the beach, is the ideal place to finish the day with a sweet treat.
+Perhaps the most famous beach in Ireland, Inch Beach stretches along 5km (3mi) of coastline in the West of Ireland.
+Accessible by public transport via the 276 bus from Bus Eirreann, Inch Beach is a quiet coastal getaway located near popular tourist destination the Ring of Kerry.
+On clear warm days, surfers enjoy the swells, while dolphins and sea otters bask in the bay.
+Sammy’s Café, right at the beach, is the ideal place to finish the day with a sweet treat.

-The largest of the Aran Islands, Inishmore is a perfect getaway from the bustle of Dublin or Galway, with beaches and charming bed and breakfasts.
+The largest of the Aran Islands, Inishmore is a perfect getaway from the bustle of Dublin or Galway, with beaches and charming B&Bs.
 The island itself is a Gaeltacht area, meaning the residents are loyal to speaking the Irish language.
-Popular tourist destinations include the ruins of the Seven Churches and the Aran Sweater Market for those looking to do some shopping for traditional Irish wools.
+Popular tourist destinations include the ruins of the Seven Churches and the Aran Sweater Market, for those looking to do some shopping for traditional Irish wools.
 The island is serviced by Aran Ferries from Rossaveal and Doolin, near Galway city, and from Inishmore Aerodome to Connemara Airport.

 Situated directly on Galway Bay, Galway city is a quaint Irish getaway with all the excitement of a small city.
-Walk along the beautiful coastline out to Galway Harbor Lighthouse, and get a lovely view of the ocean and the coastline on a sunny day.
-Galway City also has excellent pubs in the city center, such as the King’s Head Pub; home to delicious fish and chips.
-Walk even further along the coast and you’ll find Salthill, which has Leisureland, an amusement center open all year round.
+Walk along the beautiful coastline out to Galway Harbour Lighthouse, and get a lovely view of the ocean and the coastline on a sunny day.
+Galway also has excellent pubs in the city centre, such as the King’s Head Pub that serves up some delicious fish and chips.
+Walk even further along the coast and you’ll find Salthill, home to Leisureland, an amusement centre open all year round.

-Located in gorgeous southwest Ireland, the Ring of Kerry is a major circular shaped tourist route in County Kerry.
-The Ring of Kerry has a large number of popular tourist destinations along the southwest coast of Ireland, such as Killarney National Park, the Gap of Dunloe and Torc Waterfall.
+The Ring of Kerry is a major circular tourist route in County Kerry, boasting a large number of popular destinations along the southwestern Irish coast, such as Killarney National Park, the Gap of Dunloe and Torc Waterfall.
 There’s also Skellig Michael, where the final scene of Star Wars: The Force Awakens was filmed.
 Access to the Ring of Kerry is provided by Bus Eireann via route 280.

-A seaside town in county Waterford, Tramore is located only 13km away from Waterford City.
-Tramore is situated on the northwest corner of Tramore Bay, and has fairgrounds, ice cream and a popular promenade along the sand.
-Tramore also has famous sand dunes that stretch for 5km and overlook the Atlantic Ocean.
+A seaside town in County Waterford, Tramore is located only 13km (8mi) away from Waterford city.
+Tramore is situated on the northwest corner of Tramore Bay, and has fairgrounds, ice cream shops and a popular promenade along the sand.
+Tramore also has well-known sand dunes that stretch for 5km (3mi) and overlook the Atlantic Ocean.
 Tramore is also renowned for being a prime surfing location in Ireland.

 Located in magnificent County Kerry, the town of Dingle is the quintessential Irish seaside town.
-Dingle is the perfect romantic getaway and family vacation, with activities and sights for people of all ages.
-Families and couples alike will love the ferry out to Dingle Bay to see the friendly Fungie the Dolphin.
-Fungie is the bay’s only inhabiting bottlenose dolphin who enjoys swimming alongside the boats.
+Dingle is the perfect romantic getaway or family vacation, with activities and sights for people of all ages.
+Families and couples alike will love the ferry out to Dingle Bay to see Fungie the dolphin.
+Fungie is the bay’s only inhabiting bottlenose dolphin, and he enjoys swimming alongside the boats.
 Dingle Oceanworld Aquarium also has an impressive assortment of sharks, penguins, reptiles and more.